uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 In order to onboard on the Base Registry you will first need to reserve some space.

-_POST: \[IDENTIFIER-AUTHORING\]/api/v1/identifier/business-entities/{businessEntityId}/identifier-entries_
+_POST: [IDENTIFIER-AUTHORING\]/api/v1/identifier/business-entities/{businessEntityId}/identifier-entries_

 **API Response 201**
 ```yaml
 <pre>{<br/>&emsp;"id": "18fa7c77-9dd1-4e20-a147-fb1bec146085",<br />&emsp;"identifier_registry_url": "https://identifier-reg.trust-infra.swiyu-int.admin.ch/api/v1/did/18fa7c77-9dd1-4e20-a147-fb1bec146085/did.jsonl"<br>}</pre>
 ```

-The identifier\_registry\_url is used in the next step when creating the did log.
+The identifier_registry_url is used in the next step when creating the DID log.

-The id is required when uploading your did log.
+The id is required when uploading your DID log.

 ### create a DID (or create the DID log you need to continue)